WhySoShy/AutoMorph/AutoMorph/README.md

 - [ ] Allow inputted keys, that can be used as reference points on classes when generating.
   - This could allow for more flexibility.
 - [ ] Ensure abstract classes cannot be mapped on.
+- [ ] Ensure the source property is readable, and target property is settable.
 - [ ] Use caching for retrieving GetTypeDeclaration.
 - > This can be used by using [MSBuildWorkspace](https://www.nuget.org/packages/Microsoft.CodeAnalysis.Workspaces.MSBuild)